WPChill/download-monitor/readme.txt

 == Changelog ==

+= 4.0.7: March x, 2018 =
+* Tweak: Added "dlm_remove_dashboard_popular_downloads" filter that allows for not loading of dashboard widget.

 = 4.0.6: March 8, 2018 =
 * Tweak: Fixed a bug in the version-list template, correct version links are now displayed.